top of page

 • Explore Friedrichshafen, home of the Zeppelin.

-• Relax on the serene Mainau Island, renowned for its stunning gardens.
+• Relax on serene Mainau Island, renowned for its stunning gardens.

 Best Location to Stay: